WiktorProsowicz/ddpm-gst-speech-synthesis/doc/paper/paper.md

 The storage and transmission sound requires it to be converted into the digital form.
 The used techniques of sound coding vary in terms of the used bit-rare (i.e. the number of beats used to encode each portion of the sound), complexity of the applied algorithms and the offered quality of encoded sound.
 The digital sound coding techniques may be roughly grouped as follows ([ss-and-sr-2001](#ss-and-sr-2001))):

-- Simple waveform coders (eg. PCM, Delta-Modulation)
+- Simple waveform coders (e.g. PCM, Delta-Modulation)
   - don't analyze the sound in terms of its human speech properties
   - usually use high bit-rate (around 16 kbits/s and above) as they encode the sound using the most primitive properties of sine-wave
   - depending of the used algorithm's setup they can offer a good sound quality
-- Analysis-Synthesis systems (eg. Linear Predictive Coding)
+- Analysis-Synthesis systems (e.g. Linear Predictive Coding)
   - often try to break down the sound into a set of parameters, which allow to discard the information that does not explicitly stand for the properties of human-speech
   - compress the sound to lower bit-rates (4 kbits/s and below)
   - provide the tradeoff between the sound quality and the used level of compression, since they encode only the crucial parts of the input sound